 Remembering Bobbi Kristina: “I Have To Carry The Legacy On”

-“I have to carry on the legacy,” Bobbi Kristina said.
+“I have to carry on the legacy,” Bobbi Kristina said proudly in 2014.
 “We’re going to do the singing thing– some acting, some dancing.”

 But she never got that chance to keep the legacy going.

-Our hearts, prayers and thoughts go out to the family of Bobbi Kristina as the family confirmed that on Sunday, July 26, Bobbi Kristina Brown, the daughter of Bobby Brown and the late Whitney Houston, tragically passed away at the young age of 22.
+The family confirmed that in July 2015, Bobbi Kristina Brown, the daughter of Bobby Brown and the late Whitney Houston, tragically passed away at the young age of 22.
 Her death came almost six months after she was found — in circumstances eerily similar to her mother’s death — unconscious in her bathtub on Saturday, Jan.
 31, 2015 by her longtime partner Nick Gordon.

 Months later, Bobbi Kristina was placed in hospice care on Wednesday, June 24, after treatment in a medically induced coma.
 She was surrounded by family and friends at the time of her death.